hichiaty/course-intro-to-cpp/README.md

 We are going to have two windows open at the same time:

-1. A text editor (we are going to use [Atom](https://atom.io/))
+1. A text editor (we are going to use [VSCode](https://code.visualstudio.com/))
 2. The command line or terminal, where a C++ compiler has already been installed and is working

 *Integrated Development Environments* (IDEs) also exist, which often combine a text editor and compiler in one useful program: XCode, Code::Blocks and (to a lesser degree) Visual Studio Code are examples.
 In scientific computing, we typically develop on different machines to those we end up running on, so in this class we will keep the two ideas separate.

 ### Getting C++ set up on the college computers running Windows
 1. Open a browser and navigate to Imperial College [Software Hub](https://softwarehub.imperial.ac.uk/?labs)
-2. Search for `atom` in the search box
+2. Search for `Visual Studio Code` in the search box
-3. The Atom text editor is one of the few search results.
+3. Visual Studio Code is one of the few search results.
 Just click `launch`  - done!
 4. Clear the search box and then search for `mingw` in the search box
 5. Among the small set of search results that pop up, launch `MinGW 1.0` (the newer version plays badly with Armadillo).
 6. You are all set!